-The pH of your body is the amount of acid relative to the amount of base.
-Whole body pH is tightly regulated by your lungs and kidneys.
+The pH in your body is the amount of acid relative to the amount of base.
+Your body is constantly striving to keep pH at healthy levels, and is tightly regulated by your lungs and kidneys.
 Acid is produced in our bodies from normal processes such as digestion and metabolism.
-Some diet patterns create more acid compared to others1.
 Your body relies primarily on the kidneys to get rid of extra acid your diet generates.
 Your lungs help a little too!

-PRAL is becoming more and more common in kidney disease research and more dietitians and nephrologists are beginning to recommend eating based on PRAL.
+PRAL is becoming more and more common in nutrition research.
+More dietitians and doctors are beginning to recommend eating based on the principle of PRAL.
 Keep reading to learn more!

 PRAL is calculated from 5 nutrients that create either acid or base in our bodies.
 Protein and phosphorus create acid during metabolism; whereas potassium, magnesium and calcium produce base.
-By far, protein is the biggest determinant of PRAL; the higher the protein of a food, the higher the PRAL value1.
+By far, protein is the biggest determinant of PRAL.
+The more protein a food has, the higher the PRAL value.
+(1)

 PRAL and Food

 PRAL is best used for evaluating an entire diet, not just a single food.
 However, for the sake of education, I think it is useful to compare the PRAL for single foods to understand the benefit of eating more (or less!) of those foods.